SrinjoySanyal/thesisObsidianVault/My extension proposal = ML Clause.md

 ```rust
 PhysicalOperator::MLExecute(input: MLElemPhysical, mls: PhysicalOperator, output: Vec<String>)
 ```
+- `input`:
-- `input`: physical plan representation of the input argument ML Clause
+	- Physical plan representation of the input argument ML Clause
+	- If it is a concrete value, it is of type `Term`
+	- Otherwise, it is of type `LogicalOperator`
 - `mls`: physical plan representation of the ML model(s), deduced from the runtime(s)
 - `output`: `Term::Variable` representation of the variable which is the argument of the `TO` keyword